Keinlinks/bitbucket-cloud-pr-drone-proxy-fix/README.md

 This lightweight proxy server acts as a middleware layer to resolve compatibility issues between **Drone CI** and **Bitbucket Cloud**, specifically problems related to **Pull Requests**.
 It is designed to be easily deployable and highly configurable.

-This is useful only if you want:
+This fix is useful only if you want:
-- Drone to build your pull requests with Bitbucket Cloud.
+- Drone to build your **Pull Requests** with Bitbucket Cloud.
 - You don't mind Drone building push events only on the branches you explicitly configure in Environment Variables (like `main` or `develop`).

 ## Installation